Do you feel like you’re always crushing yourself in the gym and dieting… but never see the results you’d expect reflected in the mirror?

 Going above this rate makes sense for those with a lot of weight to lose.

-For more on setting up macros during a fat loss phase, desired rate of loss, making adjustments, and more, check out The Complete Guide To Setting Your Macros For Any Goal.
+For more on setting up macros during a fat loss phase, desired rate of loss, making adjustments, and more, check out How To Set (and adjust) Your Macros For Any Goal.

 2. CALORIE CYCLING IN THE FAT LOSS PHASE